 This limit refers to your forms that use a file upload field.
 The submissions can have file attachments on them and these files will take up the Upload Space limit.
 Note that this does not reset, this is fixed.
 If you wish to free up your upload space, you can delete submissions that have file uploads on them, but please do keep in mind that deleting submission data is irreversible and will permanently remove the data from our servers.

 Submission Storage (Total)

-This is the total number of submissions you can store on your account itself, this is different from the first one which is a monthly limit.
-So for example, in the “Free” plan, you are only allowed to have a total submission storage of 500.
-These 500 are the most recent submissions that you received.
-If you exceed your limit, the oldest submission data will be deleted, giving way for the new ones to be received.
+This is the total number of entries you can store in your account itself, it’s different from the first one which is a monthly limit.
+For example, in the “Free” plan, you can have up to 500 total submissions stored in your account.
+These 500 are the most recent entries that you received.
+If you exceed the limit, the oldest submission data will be deleted, giving way for the new ones to be received.

 Once you reach any of your limits, you will receive an email informing you about it.

 When you reach your monthly limits, you will receive an email similar to the following:

 Emails will be sent to you informing you about the limits and what steps you can take to resolve them.